CUCyber/cucyber.github.io/class/2810-19-fall/4-windows-firewall/4-windows-firewall.md

 ### Homework
 * Write a paragraph describing between networked-based firewalls and host-based firewalls
-* Think about why it would be important to use both
+* Explain why it would be important to use both